The

 somewhere else.
 Herod wants to kill you."
 He replied, "Go tell that

-tomorrow, and on the third day I will reach my goal.’"
+people today and tomorrow, and on the third day I will reach my goal.'"
+According to Luke 23:7-12 Antipas finally met Jesus during his trial: When Pilate learned

 that Jesus was under Herod's jurisdiction, he sent him to Herod, who